Informal Conflict Strategies

 • Have questions written down

-• Bullet points of information that you are seeking to understand
+• Bullet points or outline information that you are seeking to understand

-• Have documentation available that you can refer to to assist in your discussion
+• Keep relevant documents available that you can refer to to assist in your discussion

-• Read carefully all information available to you.
+• Read and review carefully all information available to you.

 • Are there other options that would be acceptable as a second option?